anishvincent05/The_Tech_Academy_Basic_C-Sharp_Projects/README.md

 Code First student is a approach to Entity Framework which Code will be crated first and generate database based on code.

+## TwentyOne

+TwentyOne is a casino game .
+Creating this game will make developer go through most of DotNET and C# features.